NikolasEnt/Lyft-Perception-Challenge/README.md

 Your goal in this challenge is pixel-wise identification of objects in camera images.
 The segmentation targets are other cars and the drivable area of the road.
 Images from the [CARLA](http://carla.org/) 0.8.2 simulator are used for training and testing in the challenge.

-For details see my website: [https://NikolasEnt.github.io](https://nikolasent.github.io/proj/comp2).
+For details see my website: __[https://NikolasEnt.github.io](https://nikolasent.github.io/proj/comp2)__.

+The solution is based on a LinkNet neural network for semantic segmentation.
+Loss function is based on a weighted pixel-wise F-eta scores.
+The approach contains some inference speed up techniques as FPS was an essential part of the competition.

 ### Requirements